wltrimbl/boot-camps/python/variables_and_types/Readme.md

 * methods
 * modules

-## iPython
+## IPython
-You can run python commands in a handful of ways; you can create executable scripts, you can run the python interpreter, you can run iPython, or you can run iPython notebook.  iPython is an alternative to the built-in Python interpreter with some nice features.  iPython notebook gives you interactive access to the python interpreter from within a browser window, and it allows you to save your commands as a "notebook".
+You can run python commands in a handful of ways; you can create executable scripts, you can run the python interpreter, you can run IPython, or you can run IPython Notebook.
+IPython is an alternative to the built-in Python interpreter with some nice features.
+IPython Notebook gives you interactive access to the python interpreter from within a browser window, and it allows you to save your commands as a "notebook".
 Lets give the built-in interpreter a spin just this once.

 ```
 swc@swc:~$ python
 Python 2.7.3 (default, Apr 20 2012, 22:44:07)
 [GCC 4.6.3] on linux2
 Type "help", "copyright", "credits" or "license" for more information.
 >>> print "hello world"
 hello world
 >>> quit()
 ```

 We can also write python commands in a file and execute them from the command line.
 You will notice that the print command above is located in the file hello.py.
 Execute the following command at the command line